B*Witched: 2012–present: Return, Champagne or Guinness and touring

 Due to the success of The Big Reunion, the bands embarked on an arena tour around the UK and Ireland in May 2013.
 The groups got together to record a charity single, a cover of Wizzard's "I Wish It Could Be Christmas Everyday", for Text Santa.
 In March, Armaou announced that they would record new material.
 On 4 May, the group released a promotional single called "Love and Money" on YouTube.
 On 3 October, Edele Lynch announced in an interview to Today FM that they were recording their third album.
 On 11 December, B*Witched made an announcement via PledgeMusic.
 The EP, titled Champagne or Guinness, was released on 28 September 2014.
 On 12 February 2016, B*Witched released the compilation album C'est la Vie – The Collection, a 36-track double album featuring tracks from their first two albums and two tracks from their 2014 Champagne or Guinness EP.
 B*Witched had planned to tour Australia in 2017, along with other acts including Atomic Kitten and Liberty X.

 In October 2019, the band returned with a brand new single, "Hold On", a cover of the U.S. number-one hit of the same name by Wilson Phillips.

 In March 2021, B*Witched started hosting a new podcast called Starting Over with B*Witched.

 In March 2023, the group released the single "Birthday" to celebrate their 25th anniversary, stating: "We will get to the point of an album.
-Right now we’re releasing singles, but the singles will keep coming and eventually they’ll be on the album [...] there’s definitely more in the pipeline".
+Right now we're releasing singles, but the singles will keep coming and eventually they'll be on the album [...] there's definitely more in the pipeline".
+In August 2024, the group released an EP, Ripped Jeans, containing three new tracks: "So into You", "Multiply", "My Greatest Little Mistake", as well as "Birthday".

-In August 2024 the group released an EP, Ripped Jeans, containing three new tracks: "So into You", "Multiply", "My Greatest Little Mistake", and "Birthday".
+In February 2026, they performed "C'est la Vie" on Michael McIntyre's Big Show.
+That same month, it was announced they would serve as supporting act for Blue's 25th Anniversary Tour, and for Boyzone as part of their "Two for the Road" event at London's Emirates Stadium.
+They will support the 6 June concert.